 Where are the bathrooms?
 Bathrooms are located in Honolulu Hale.

 Will there be activities for kids?
 Yes!
-There will be a keiki zone with activities, Kona Ice and balloon animals by Austin!
+There will be a keiki zone with a bounce house, Kona Ice and balloon animals by Austin!

 Will there be food?
-Yes, Kona Ice will be selling treats.
+Yes, Kona Ice and Le Crepe Cafe will be selling treats.
 Please bring cash.

 What if it rains?
 We will walk rain or shine, although we expect it to be sunny.

 Will there be prizes?
 Yes!
 We will have prizes for the top individual fundraiser, the top fundraising team, and the team with the best t-shirts.
 We will also be giving away prizes on stage.